viamrobotics/docs/docs/services/ml/upload-training-script.md

     with open(filename, "w") as f:
         json.dump(metrics, f, ensure_ascii=False)

-# This allows us to save model artifact to Viam, which will be viewable as a registry item for the ML model name and version specified.
+# IMPORTANT: You must include a helper function like the following for your framework type that allows you to save  the model artifact to Viam, which will be viewable as a registry item for the ML model name and version specified.

 def save_tflite_classification(
     model: Model,
     model_dir: str,